- Plesk for Linux

 Connect to the Plesk server via SSH.

-Find affected domains using the commands below:
+Find affected domains using the command below:

 Note: The number on the left indicates how many times the the